JosephLeeJR/BankAccountSystem/README.md

 # BankingSystem
-This is a simple bank account system
+This is a simple bank account system using JAVA and GUI.